vFredo/dotfiles/README.md

 * Ranger
     * atool (extract files).
 * Tmux
-    * xclip (copy on clipboard from tmux paste mode).
+    * xclip `pacman -S xclip`(copy on clipboard from tmux paste mode).
 * Polybar
-    * dbus-python (spotify menu to change or pause songs).
+    * dbus-python `pip3 install dbus-python` (spotify icons to change or pause songs).
 * Latex (if you want vimtex to work)
-    * `sudo apt-get install texlive-full` for Debian-based distros.
+    * `apt-get install texlive-full` for Debian-based distros.
-    * `sudo pacman -S texlive-most texlive-lang` for Arch-based distros.
+    * `pacman -S texlive-most texlive-lang` for Arch-based distros.
-    * inkscape for making figures: `sudo pacman -S inkscape`.
+    * inkscape for making figures: `pacman -S inkscape`.
-    * [inkscape-figures](https://github.com/gillescastel/inkscape-figures) for vim binding `C-f`.
+    * [inkscape-figures](https://github.com/gillescastel/inkscape-figures), it works with a binding on vim: `C-f`.

 # Inspired
 * Wincent [dotfiles](https://github.com/wincent/wincent); Most of the tecnical things seen in this repository comes from his dotfiles.